Gated KalmaNet: A Fading Memory Layer Through Test-Time Ridge Regression

 \section{Experiments}

-In this section, we empirically validate the efficacy of our approach.
+In this section, we empirically validate the efficacy of \ourshortname.
 We first evaluate memorization ability on synthetic associative recall tasks (\cref{subsection: MQAR}).
 We then report training throughput of \ourshortname (\cref{subsection: throughput}).
-Finally, we examine performance on short-context language understanding benchmarks such as commonsense reasoning and long-context modeling abilities in \cref{subsection: language modeling}.
+Next, we examine performance on short-context language understanding benchmarks such as commonsense reasoning and long-context modeling abilities in \cref{subsection: language modeling}.
+Finally, we demonstrate the effectiveness of GKA beyond language modeling by evaluating on ImageNet classification (\cref{subsection: vision}).
 The Appendix details our experimental settings (\cref{sec: Model architecture}) and ablations of various modeling choices (\cref{appendix: ablations}, \cref{appendix: ablation-reg-strength}).

 \myparagraph{Baselines} All experiments consider the following state-of-the-art linear SSM-based fading memory layers as baselines: Mamba2 \cite{Dao-ICML2024-mamba2}, DeltaNet \cite{Yang-NeurIPS2024}, Gated DeltaNet (GDN) \cite{Yang-ICLR2025}, and Gated Linear Attention (GLA) \cite{Yang-ICML2024-gla}.
 Each of these layers rely on instantaneous objectives that depend on the previous \textit{lossy} state and current tokens (e.g., \cref{eq:GDN-obj}), as opposed to the entire history of tokens observed so far as in \ourshortname.
 Finally, we contrast our results with (Softmax) Attention, which serves as our paragon.
 For our Attention-based model, we adopt the architecture proposed in Qwen3 models \cite{yang2025qwen3}.